Array§

 ): boolean

-Returns true if one or more elements of the data
+Returns true if one or more elements of the data array pass the condition.
+Returns false for an empty array.

 Source§someElements<I extends any[]>(